 Sarah Goodwin, Policy Analyst, joined NCHH in June 2017.
 She previously served NCHH as a policy intern for a year, where she helped to establish and run Find It, Fix It, Fund It: A Lead Elimination Action Drive and all of its workgroups.
 She holds a Bachelor of Arts degree in Interdisciplinary Studies: Communications, Legal Institutions, Economics, and Government from American University.

 Michelle Harvey, Chief Operating Officer, joined NCHH in December 2008.
 She oversees human resources, communications, operations, and IT management.
-An accomplished professional with 15 years of experience in operations, human resource development, and employee relations, Ms. Harvey’s duties include partnering with members of senior management to guide corporate business objectives, workforce planning, and communications across the organization.
+An accomplished professional with over 20 years of experience in operations, human resource development, and employee relations, Ms. Harvey’s duties include partnering with members of senior management to guide corporate business objectives, workforce planning, and communications across the organization.
 Her strengths include innovation, leadership, change management, organizational development, and capacity building.
 Prior to joining NCHH, Ms. Harvey worked with Community Preservation and Development Corporation in the capacity of Operations Manager, where she played a leading role in managing both materials and personnel, in addition to human resources tasks such as managing payroll and hiring employees.
 Ms. Harvey graduated from Prince George’s Community College in Largo, MD, with an Associate degree in business administration.

 Kate Belmont Hastings